-The healthcare industry has come a long way, from in-person consultation and paper-based records to AI-driven diagnostics.
-However, the industry still grapples with fragmented systems, rising healthcare costs, and sub-par treatments.
-Reports indicate that 80% of healthcare data remains unstructured and underutilized, while 20% of misdiagnoses stem from delayed or inaccurate information.
-That is where IoT in healthcare steps in, turning the tide by offering remote monitoring, predictive analytics, and precision-driven care.
+The healthcare industry is under strain due to fragmented systems, rising healthcare costs, and delayed diagnosis, to affects patient outcomes.
+Surprisingly, 80% of healthcare data remains unstructured, while 20% of misdiagnoses stem from delayed or inaccurate information.
+This is where IoT in healthcare makes a measurable difference.

-How Does Internet of Things in Healthcare Work?
+How Does the Internet of Things in Healthcare Work?

 IoT medical devices gather complete healthcare data from patients by continuously monitoring them 24/7.